eric-hdez/eric-hdez/README.md

 Go ahead and have a look at my projects!
 I hope that you find them interesting :)

+You can find my personal website [here](https://eric-hdez.github.io)!
+I built it from scratch using React and MUI.

 ## Statistics

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=eric-hdez&layout=compact&theme=tokyonight)](https://github.com/anuraghazra/github-readme-stats)